 - Building my personal brand and identity

-I invite you to check this article (in spanish) to learn more about the challenge of living in Germany.
-If you want me to share more about my life in Germany or talk about a particular topic of a expat life, please free to write in the comments below or send me an email!
+I invite you to check this article (in Spanish) to learn more about the challenge of living in Germany.
+If you want me to share more about my life in Germany or talk about a particular topic of expat life, please free to write in the comments below or send me an email!